• Recipes

 Author: Lori Rasmussen, My Quiet Kitchen

-This lightly seasoned vegan pizza dough has a perfectly chewy interior and crispy exterior.
-It's easy to make at home and so much better than ordering in!
-Makes one large 13-inch stuffed crust or thick crust pizza, or two 11 to 12-inch thin crust pizzas.
+This lightly seasoned vegan pizza dough bakes up with a perfectly chewy interior and crispy exterior.
+It's easy to make, affordable, and so much better than delivery!
+This recipe makes enough dough for two 12-inch thin crust pizzas or one 13-inch thick or stuffed crust pizza.

 Servings: 6 servings